guillotinaweb/guillotina.example/README.md

 for me to poke around plone.server and to have annotations that are helpful for someone not familiar with concepts pervasive in Zope/Plone.

+A good starting point for looking at this repo might be the `Makefile` targets.

 ## Contributions

 If you feel that the content of this repo is misrepresenting something, is